-where PX_t^{ij} denotes the holdings of country i in country j at time t, and FX_t^{ij} represents the net financial purchases by residents of country i in country j in the asset class considered between t and t + 1.
+where PX_t^{ij} denotes the holdings of country i in country j at time t, while FX_t^{ij} represents the net financial purchases by residents of country i in country j in the asset class considered between t and t+1.

 Yearly data on some components of bilateral international portfolios holdings by asset classes are available through the CPIS survey and other sources in recent years for a number of countries.
 Bilateral flow data coverage is, however, generally far from complete or not available.
-We use the following methodology to estimate bilateral flows on quarterly data.20
+We use the following methodology to estimate bilateral flows on quarterly data.22 the CPIS data is not exhaustive, hence the sum of all the bilateral positions of country i for portfolio debt or equity covered by the CPIS does not correspond to the reported aggregated